Glossary

 Character waiver

-A decision to waive character requirements for a person who does not meet them, so we can grant them a visa.
+A decision to waive character requirements for a person who does not meet them, so we can give them a visa.

 We do not consider character waivers for people who have character issues described in section 15 or 16 of the Immigration Act 2009.